Erotemic/shitspotter/README.rst

 * 2021-12-30 -
     - Found errors in the dataset stats, updating README.
     - Updated analytics to be updated as the dataset grows.
-    - Initial SIFT-based matching isnt as robust as I'd hoped.
+    - Initial SIFT-based matching isn't as robust as I'd hoped.
     - First data is on IPFS, still need to open ports.
 ID of the root dataset is: QmNj2MbeL183GtPoGkFv569vMY8nupUVGEVvvvqhjoAATG
 * 2021-11-23 - Added annotation process overview and dataset sample.
 * 2021-11-11 - Initial upload of data munging scripts.